-2019 was the fifth year of the awards which recognise and celebrate the diversity champions among our community, who have discovered what works in making their organisation and/or community a fairer, more equitable and more successful place to live and work.
+Last held in 2019, the fifth year of these awards recognised and celebrated the diversity champions among our Hunter community.
+Those who have discovered what works in making their organisation and/or community a fairer, more equitable and more successful place to live and work.

 The winners were announced at the Newcastle Business Club Awards Lunch on 18 June 2019.